 Recommended Reading: Strategies for Market Penetration to Increase Sales and Grow Your Online Business

-It is meant to help businesses establish prices that will fit the operational efficiency for their business niche while taking into account competition and customer demand.
+It is meant to help businesses establish prices that will fit the operational efficiency for their niche while taking into account competition and customer demand.
 Pricing strategy takes into account some of the following business factors:

 Offering a lower price for a temporary period of time allows new products and services to “penetrate” the market and take away customers from their competitors.
 This strategy relies heavily on low prices in order to attract a wide base of customers and then slowly increase the prices on them over time.

-Economy pricing is a marketing pricing strategy in which a low price is given to a product or service due to decreased costs.
+Economy pricing is a pricing strategy in which a low price is given to a product or service due to decreased costs.
 The price improvement in production, marketing and or operations is passed onto the customer.

 Economy pricing is a volume-focused pricing strategy which focuses on pricing goods low and making small profits on massive volume.
 This kind of pricing strategy tends to be used for everyday essential items such as: